 Migraine is a complex genetic disorder characterized by recurrent, severe headache accompanied by nausea or profound sensitivity to light and sound.
-More than 40 million Americans experience migraine, and the intensity of migraine symptoms can be quite debilitating.
+Approximately 40 million Americans experience migraine, and the intensity of migraine symptoms can be quite debilitating.
 Migraine costs the U.S. economy more than $23 billion each year.

 The Migraine Research Program at Mayo Clinic focuses on better understanding and treatment of this common, functionally complex and multifaceted disorder.
 Migraine is challenging to study for several reasons:

-- It is a paroxysmal disorder in which there are no neurological symptoms or signs in between attacks.
+- It is a paroxysmal, sudden attack disorder in which there are no neurological symptoms or signs between attacks.

-- There is currently no specific radiological, biochemical or pathological biomarker to define the disorder as a disease.
+- There is currently no specific imaging test, or biochemical or pathological biomarker to define the disorder as a disease.

-- A prominent component of the syndrome is pain, which is subjectively experienced and difficult to quantitate across multiple patients.
+- A prominent component of the syndrome is pain, which is subjectively experienced and difficult to assess across multiple patients.

 The study of the pathophysiology of migraine has greatly evolved over the last 15 years.
 The rapid evolution of investigative techniques permits study of migraine with minimal invasiveness in human subjects.